Controllability Issues of Linear Ensemble Systems over Multi-dimensional Parameterization Spaces: Preliminary Results

+If $A$ and $B$ are real-analytic at a certain point $\sigma_0\in U$, then they are real-analytic over an open neighborhood of $\sigma_0$, and any such open neighborhood contains a closed $d$-dimensional ball.

-Thanks to Lemma~\ref{lem:embedding}, we do not need to prove Theorem~\ref{thm:main} for different types compact sets $\Sigma$, but focus only on the case where $\Sigma$ is a closed ball.
+Thanks to Lemma~\ref{lem:embedding}, we can now focus on the case where $\Sigma$ is itself a closed $d$-dimensional ball and, moreover, $A:\Sigma\to\C^{n\times n}$ and $B:\Sigma\to\C^{n\times m}$ are real-analytic functions.
 However, even for such simplified case, the proof of Theorem~\ref{thm:main} is nontrivial at all.